Getting back into shape post-pregnancy can be as easy as 1, 2, 3

 Whenever your body is craving something to eat, it means you lack nutrients.
 However, as a mom, you need to be smarter in terms of selecting the right foods to satisfy that craving.
 Avoid pastries or baked goods if you want to lose belly fat.
 Focus on healthy proteins from meat and non-meat sources.
 Have the same care that you had when you were watching what you ate during your pregnancy.

-Be Part of or Start a “Hot Momma’s Club”
+Be part of or start a club

 Just as you were surrounded by people who supported you during your pregnancy, it would be good to be in the company of people with the same weight loss goals as you.
 If it’s not a club, make sure that you have someone who has done it before and is willing to be your accountability partner.
 Believe it or not, a number of newbie and veteran moms want the same thing as you.
 All you need to do is go out there and find them.